 It also happens to be the #1 Best Selling Shaving Alum & Styptic product on Amazon and has hundreds of glowing reviews, so you know it must be good.

 On the other hand, RazoRock has a rubber base which can help prevent the block from slipping out of your hand.

-Still, alum blocks are cheap to replace, so it isn’t the end of the world if you do happen to drop it.
+Still, alum blocks are cheap to replace, so it isn’t the end of the world if you do happen to drop them.